BasementStudios/SzczurEngine/docs/Coding/StyleGuide.md

 #include "Bar.hpp"
 ```

 ### Using `using`

 Do not use `using` keyword in the global namespace nor the header files.
+You can use them inside implementations and classes (type aliases).

 ### Forward Declarations

-Avoid using forward declarations where possible.
+Use where posible to speed up the compilation.

 ### Inline Functions

-Use `inline` functions only when they are small e.g. 10 lines or less; or describe why you use it.
+Novadays, compiler knows better when inline your function even if you put it in `.cpp` file (C++ LTO), but you can still use `inline` functions only when they are small e.g. 10 lines or less; or describe why you use it.

 ### Naming

 Our common namespace is `rat::` that stands for `Szczur`.
+There is also `sf3d::` for SFML 3D extensions of `sf::` - SFML library..